MarcinOrlowski/pyggy-expense-tracker/project/0086_restrict_expense_item_date_editing_to_not_exceed_the_month_it_was_created_in_PRD.md

 ## Problem Statement

 Users can currently edit expense item dates without restrictions, potentially moving expense items to different months than where the parent expense was originally created.
 This creates data integrity issues and breaks the logical connection between expenses and their designated monthly tracking periods, making monthly expense reporting inconsistent and unreliable.

 ## Solution Overview

 Implement validation that restricts expense item date editing to remain within the month boundaries of the original expense creation.
 When users attempt to edit an expense item's due date, the system will validate that the new date falls within the same month (year-month) as when the expense was originally created.
 This maintains data integrity while still allowing reasonable date adjustments within the correct monthly period.

 ## User Stories

 1. As a user editing an expense item, I want the system to prevent me from changing the date to a different month, so that my monthly expense tracking remains accurate
-2. As a user, I want to still be able to adjust expense item dates within the same month, so that I can correct due dates while maintaining proper categorization
-3. As a user, I want clear error messages when my date changes are invalid, so that I understand why my edit was rejected and what dates are acceptable
+1. As a user, I want to still be able to adjust expense item dates within the same month, so that I can correct due dates while maintaining proper categorization 1As a user, I want clear error messages when my date changes are invalid, so that I understand why my edit was rejected and what dates are acceptable

 ## Acceptance Criteria